AchmadFajarN/AchmadFajarN/README.md

 Here are a few highlights of the projects I've worked on:

 - 📚 **Book Donation & Review App**
   A full-stack web app that allows users to donate and review books.
-Built using Node.js, Express, and PostgreSQL.
+Built using react, happi, and PostgreSQL.

 - 🎵 **Music Playlist API**
   RESTful API for managing music playlists with authentication and export features using RabbitMQ and Nodemailer.